zliong/Term-Project/README.md

 # Term-Project

-How to play the game
+How to play the game (TTT Folder only)

 1.Compile the two cpp's files: Server and Client.
 (Hint: g++ server.cpp -o server and g++ client.cpp -o client)